-Asst. to the Director: Doris Nelson Joanne Walker
+Asst. to the Director: Doris Nelson

-Annamay Lundstrom, Ann Mills, Joyce Moreira, Jason Widmer
+Annamay Lundstrom, Jason Widmer

-The Benton Center is located at 630 NW 7th, Corvallis, in the old Washington School and is open from 8 a.m. - 10 p.m.
-Monday through Thursday during school weeks and 8 a.m. - 5 p.m. on Fridays.
+The Benton Center is located at 630 NW 7th, Corvallis, in the old Washington School and is open from 8 am - 10 pm Monday through Thursday during school weeks and 8 am - 5 pm on Fridays.
 The center serves all of Benton County except the North Albany area, providing classes in the rural areas as well as in Corvallis.
 Many of the programs are made possible through the cooperation of school districts in the area.

-The center has many self-study, open-entry labs that allow students to start a program when they are ready and to make their own schedule.
+The center has many self-study, openentry labs which allow students to start a program when they are ready and to make their own schedule.
 The center provides lower division transfer courses, vocational preparation programs and adult self-improvement courses.
 Popular subject areas include practical accounting, computer applications, art, physical fitness, conversational language, outdoor education, ceramics, cooking and parent education.
 Courses are offered during the day and in the evening.
-Registration and purchasing of books occur at the center, too.
+Registration and purchasing of books occur at the center, too. center, too.